1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Phone: 516.747.5777, Cell: 516.662.8616

-Brad is a wealth adviser and president of Bradford Pine Wealth Group, based in Garden City, N.Y.
+Brad Pine is a wealth adviser and president of Bradford Pine Wealth Group, based in Garden City, N.Y.
 BP Wealth Group assists individuals and entrepreneurs to create wealth, simplify their lives and plan for retirement.

-Honesty, integrity and reliability are the foundations of Brad's investment philosophy.
+Honesty, integrity and reliability are the foundations of Pine's investment philosophy.
 His team of seasoned professionals bring a personalized approach to the life planning process, and individual attention is provided to every client, often building a life-long relationship.

 If you don't want to set up a trust, a life estate can solve some possibly lengthy and costly problems for your heirs.